Comunity

 A grieving mom started a movement

 After Robyn Bear had six miscarriages, she realized her support system could not fully understand her loss.
-Eventually, Robyn teamed up with two other women to get proclamations signed supporting a day of remembrance for deceased babies and their grieving parents.
+Eventually, Robyn teamed up with two other women to get proclamations signed supporting a day of remembrance for deceased babies and their parents.
 The action turned into a political movement.

 1. It helps supporters communicate sensitively